YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 - We created another user with a full access to the shopping-list Dynamo table.
 - We erased the previous root API keys
 - We configure the aws cli with the new credentials(access key and secret key)
+   ### aws configure list
    ![Configure](./Img/configure-user.PNG)

-- We run the lambda function with the new user and it runs succeffuly.
+- We run the lambda function with the new user and it runs successfuly.
+  ### Lambda Function result body
      ![Configure](./Img/result.PNG)